-It is, simply, a “fax” that is available “online.”
+It is a “fax” that is available “online.”

-While each of these terms are relatively interchangeable, they each have their specific meanings that make them slightly different.
+While each of these terms is relatively interchangeable, they each have specific meanings that make them slightly different.

 “VoIP fax” is another term for FoIP (Fax over IP), a technology that is similar to Voice over IP (VoIP).
-With FoIP (or VoIP fax), a standalone fax machine can be connected to the internet for communication with other fax machines over FoIP.
-This is different from an online fax, which is a term for the entire system.
+With FoIP (or VoIP fax), a standalone fax machine connects to the internet for communication with other fax machines over FoIP.
+This process is different from an online fax, which is a term for the entire system.

 “e fax” is a trademark of an online fax company.

 “virtual fax” and “cloud fax” are both similar to online fax.
-It is possible that if “online fax” was invented later, it could have been called one of these terms.
-However, the term “online fax” dates back to 1990, before “virtual” and “cloud” entered popular language.
+If “online fax” was invented later, it could have been called one of these terms.
+However, the term “online fax” dates back to 1990, before “virtual” and “cloud” entered the popular language.